Piikani Consultation Office

 Intake confirmation

-Environment, legal and lands teams analyze the materials, identify data gaps and request clarifications.
+Environment, Indigenous (Treaty and Aboriginal) Rights review, legal and land teams deployed to analyze the proponent materials, identify data gaps and request further clarifications.

 Leadership direction